Pages

 Defining pages

-class, alongside any existing actions.
-This will create a top-level navigation link for the page and provide a space for nesting related actions within the page.
+class instances.
+Pages will create a hierarchy entry for the page and provide a space for nesting related actions or other pages beneath it in the hierarchy.

 The Page